NBISweden/module-r-intro-dm-practices/_episodes/01-introduction.md

 transparency, there is less chance for mistakes, and if you (or someone else) find some, you can report and fix bugs.

-> ## Discussion: Your experience
+> ## Discussion: Your experience and expectations
 >
-> What has motivated you to learn R?
+> * What has motivated you to learn R?
 Have you had a research question for which
 >   spreadsheet programs such as Excel have proven difficult to use, or where the
 >   size of the data set created issues?
+> * In what situations do you imagine that using R will be most valuable to you?
 {: .discussion}

 ## Knowing your way around RStudio